Can Demographic Factors Improve Text Classification? Revisiting Demographic Adaptation in the Age of Transformers: Results and Discussion

-Combining results from Tables \ref{tab:all_mbert} and \ref{tab:monoberts} with findings from the meta-regression analysis lead to the overall conclusion that gender-based language specialization of PLMs generally leads to downstream gains, whereas age-based specialization does not.
+Combining results from Tables \ref{tab:all_mbert} and \ref{tab:monoberts} with findings from the meta-regression analysis leads to the overall conclusion that gender-based language specialization of PLMs generally leads to downstream gains, whereas age-based specialization does not.

 \textbf{Qualitative Analysis.} Finally, we analyze the topology of the PLMs representation space before and after demographic specialization.
 We encode the reviews from both demographic dimensions -- (i) with the vanilla PLM (mBERT or monolingual BERT) and its DS-Tok specialized counterpart -- and then compress those representations into two dimensions with t-distributed stochastic neighbor embedding~\citep[tSNE;][]{JMLR:v9:vandermaaten08a}.
 Figure \ref{fig:mbert_ctx_test_all_resize} depicts these representation spaces after gender-specialization (the age-specialization effects lead to similar conclusions; for brevity, we leave them for the Appendix).
 The tSNE plots do not show any salient gender specialization effect.
-In the case of mBERT, gender-specialization (corresponding DS-Tok plot) leads to the separation of representation areas according to review language and not gender of its author.\footnote{Note that the green and blue regions, indicating US and UK overlap, due to shared language.} In the monolingual cases (illustrated for Danish and German BERT), the space of the gender-specialized encoder visually largely resembles that of the vanilla one, indicating that the demographic specialization procedure (DS-Tok) does not impart dimensions that allow for easy separation of representation space along the specialization dimension (here: gender).
+In the case of mBERT, gender-specialization (corresponding DS-Tok plot) leads to the separation of representation areas according to review language and not gender of its author.\footnote{Note that the green and blue regions, indicating US and UK overlap due to shared language.} In the monolingual cases (illustrated for Danish and German BERT), the space of the gender-specialized encoder visually largely resembles that of the vanilla one, indicating that the demographic specialization procedure (DS-Tok) does not impart dimensions that allow for easy separation of representation space along the specialization dimension (here: gender).